EXPLAINER: Did Floyd really yell, ‘I ate too many drugs?’

 The agent agreed with Nelson that that’s what Floyd appeared to say - a win for the defense.

 But prosecutor Matthew Frank wasn’t going to let that stand.
-He got Reyerson to say he had not closely listened that passage before.
+He got Reyerson to say he had not closely listened to that passage before.
 After a break to regroup, Frank replayed a longer clip from the same body cam video,

 “Having heard it in context, you’re able to tell what Mr. Floyd is saying there?”
 Frank asked.